EtherTyper/MathLibrary/README.md

     ```
 3. Sync your project to download the library.

-## Usage Examples
-(Here, you could include any specific examples that were previously provided or new examples demonstrating the use of features like Fourier transformations, complex algebra, etc.)

 ## Contributing
 We are an open-source project and welcome contributions from the community!
 Whether you're fixing a bug, adding a new feature, or improving documentation, your help is appreciated.
 Please refer to the guidelines for more information on making contributions.